simdutf/simdutf/README.md

 How fast is it?
 -----------------

-It can be 3 to 10 times faster than the popular ICU library on non-ASCII strings.
-It can be 20x faster than ICU when processing ASCII.
+Over a wide range of realistic data sources, we transcode a billion characters per second or more.
+Our approach can be 3 to 10 times faster than the popular ICU library on difficult (non-ASCII) strings.
+We can be 20x faster than ICU when processing easy strings (ASCII).
+Our good results apply to both recent x64 and ARM processors.

+To illustrate, we present a benchmark result with values are in billions of characters processed by second.

 System: AMD Rome (Zen2), ICU version 67.1, GNU GCC 10.
 [Lipsum data files](https://github.com/lemire/unicode_lipsum).

-Values are in billions of characters processed by second.

 UTF-16LE to UTF-8 transcoding (with validation):